"Does any kid still do this anymore?

 Does any kid still do this anymore?

-- A McDonald''s commercial from 1987 features the Hamburgler stealing hamburgers from Ronald's class.
+- A McDonald's commercial from 1987 features the Hamburglar stealing hamburgers from Ronald's class.
 At the end, he is caught and is forced to write "Don't take burgers rubble rubble".

 - Monty Python's Life of Brian features a scene where Brian is caught by a Roman centurion while he's writing ROMANES EUNT DOMUS on the wall of the amphitheatre.
-The centurion couldn't care less what the actual message is, he's just pissed at Brian's poor Latin grammar ("The people called Romanes, they go to the house?") and promptly delivers a Latin lesson.
-Brian is then told to write the message in proper Latin (ROMANI ITE DOMUM, "Romans, go home!")
-100 times on the wall before sunrise.
+The centurion couldn't care less what the actual message is, he just wants to tell Brian off for his poor Latin grammar ("The people called Romanes, they go the house?") and deliver a strict Latin lesson.
+Brian is then told to write the corrected message (ROMANI ITE DOMUM, "Romans, go home!")
+100 times on the wall before sunrise (which is seen by his fellow rebels as a far more courageous protest than the minor act of graffiti expected of him).
+But then a less eccentric patrol sees him admiring his work, paint in hand, and Reality Ensues.

-- The entire Ducks team is detained for quacking at the principal.
+- The Mighty Ducks: The entire Ducks team is detained for quacking at the principal.

 - Harry Potter:

-- Draco Malfoy expects this punishment for breaking curfew in the first book, but instead has to go with Harry and Neville to help Hagrid locate a wounded unicorn... in the Forbidden Forest ... at night ... while whatever attacked the unicorn is still wandering around in there.
+- Draco Malfoy expects this punishment for breaking curfew in the Philosopher's Stone, but instead has to go with Harry and Neville to help Hagrid locate a wounded unicorn... in the Forbidden Forest... at night... while whatever attacked the unicorn is still wandering around in there.
 (Keep in mind he's eleven years old, and much more sheltered than Harry is.)

 - The infamous detentions with Professor Umbridge in Order of the Phoenix.
 Harry is forced to write with a quill that doesn't use ink, but as you write, the words are etched onto your hand, and the writing appears on the paper in your own blood.
 He still has the "I must not tell lies" scar in the last two books.
 And the wound proper doesn't appear the first time: for Harry to receive the scars, he had to write the line several times, every night of the week, on several occasions.

-- In Gordon Korman's book The War With Mr. Wizzle, the new Pointy-Haired Boss of an assistant principal introduces lines as a standardized universal punishment.
+- In Gordon Korman's book The War With Mr. Wizzle, the new Pointy-Haired Boss of an assistant principal introduces lines as a standardized universal punishment (as his job is to modernise the school, the irony of this is immediately lampshaded).
 The students retaliate by picking a handful to write everybody's lines for them, giving the other students time to sabotage Wizzle's computer, make an Invented Individual, and so on.
 (The kids who get picked to do lines soon begin to resent the ones who got assigned to the fun stuff, but they prevail anyway.)
 By contrast, the Headmaster, Mr. Sturgeon, whose power the students respect, disapproves of lines and prefers to impose lengthy essays as punishment.

 - In Frindle, to make the students stop referring to pens as "frindles", the teacher makes them stay after school and write "I am writing this with a pen" one hundred times.
-The students make a game of seeing how many times they can get away with changing the sentence to "I am writing this with a frindle."
+The students make a game of seeing how many times they can get away with changing the sentence to "I am writing this with a frindle" without the teacher noticing.

 - George and Harold from the Captain Underpants series have been punished this way so many times that they keep a set of poles in their backpacks they put several chalksticks into to write multiple lines at once.